Algebraic Weaves and Braid Varieties: Algebraic Weaves, Morphisms, and Correspondences

 \section{Algebraic Weaves, Morphisms, and Correspondences}

 This section develops the relative geometry of braid varieties, studying morphisms and correspondences between them.
 These correspondences are defined using weaves, and provide a functor from the category of algebraic weaves to the category of algebraic varieties and their correspondences.
+Here and below, a correspondence between $X$ and $Y$ is an algebraic variety $Z$ with two regular maps $Z\to X$ and $Z\to Y$.
+In general, we do not require that $Z$ is a subset of $X\times Y$.
+That said, this stronger condition does hold for correspondences associated with simplifying weaves, see Remark~\ref{rem:correspondences}.